-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Michele Norris.

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 NPR legal affairs correspondent Nina Totenberg reports.

-On the steps of the Supreme Court today, PhRMA general counsel Diane Bieri said it discriminates against the speech of drug makers, while allowing insurers and the state to push lower-cost generics.
+NINA TOTENBERG: On the steps of the Supreme Court today, PhRMA general counsel Diane Bieri said it discriminates against the speech of drug makers, while allowing insurers and the state to push lower-cost generics.

-Ms. DIANE BIERI (General Counsel, Pharmaceutical Research and Manufacturers of America): The statute is designed to make it more difficult for the pharmaceutical companies to identify doctors who will be most interested in learning about the medicines that they market.
+NORRIS: The statute is designed to make it more difficult for the pharmaceutical companies to identify doctors who will be most interested in learning about the medicines that they market.

 TOTENBERG: But Vermont assistant attorney general Bridget Asay replied that nothing in the law prevents drug reps from talking to doctors.